Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - The hatchlings mature at the age of 5 to 6 years.

-- It is possible that the king cobras may mate for life.
+- The king cobras may mate for life.

 - King cobras live for about 20 years in the wild.